Drawbots

 What you need to provide

-• Projector and screen - for presentation slides
+• Projector and screen for displaying the presentation slides that guide learners through the build.

 Optional resources